fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 # Primitives

 This section defined so primitives that are useful in defining objects.
+The definition are in W3C style EBNF [https://www.w3.org/TR/2010/REC-xquery-20101214/#EBNFNotation].

 ## Location

 ```
-Loc1 := x,y,z:Float32;
+Loc1 ::=
+ Float32 /* x */
+ Float32 /* y */
+ Float32 /* z */
 ```

-Loc1 is simply a 3D location of a point stored in Float 32;
+Loc1 is simply a 3D location of a point stored in Float32;

 ```
-Loc2 := x,y,z:Float32; vx,vy,vz:Float16;
+Loc2 ::=
+ Float32 /* x */
+ Float32 /* y */
+ Float32 /* z */
+ Float16 /* vx */
+ Float16 /* vy */
+ Float16 /* vz */
 ```
-Loc2 has a location as well as the rate of change per second.
+Loc2 has a location as Float32 followed by the rate of change in location per second as Float16.

 ## Normal

 ```
-Norm1 := nx,ny,nz:Float16;
+Norm1 ::=
+ Float16 /* nx */
+ Float16 /* ny */
+ Float16 /* nz */
 ```

 Normal vector for a point.